Contributing Writer * Moses Idowu, B.Pharma

 Things you should know before cupping

-You will get bruises from your cupping sessions.
+You will get cupping marks, sometimes called bruises, from your cupping sessions.
 These bruises can typically last for anything from a couple of days to almost two weeks.
-One thing you should note, is that if you engage in multiple cupping treatment sessions over a period of several weeks you will discover that the resulting bruises gotten from this treatment will significantly decrease.
+One thing of note, is that if you engage in multiple cupping treatment sessions over a period of several weeks you will discover that the resulting bruises gotten from this treatment will significantly decrease.
 This happens due to the fact that the stagnation of blood and other fluids in that area of the body are being resolved.
 When this happens, it signifies that your cupping treatment is working as it should.

-you might believe that cupping is in fact painful due to the bruises that most people have on them after a session of cupping, but the truth is cupping is actually quite a pleasant experience. it so pleasant that most people do not actually feel any discomfort of any kind.
+Some might believe that cupping is in fact painful due to the bruises that most people have on them after a session of cupping, but the truth is cupping is actually quite a pleasant experience.
+So pleasant in fact, that most people report not actually feeling any discomfort of any kind.
 Some individuals have even proclaimed that during their cupping treatment they felt adequately soothed.

 Before you embark on your cupping journey to help relieve your back pain, it is important that you take the time to find a practitioner that is experienced in cupping.
 Many of these trained healthcare practitioners trained in cupping will encourage you to perform home cupping in between your professional setting for more rapid results.
 You should be able to feel comfortable with your practitioner and have the peace of mind that they have your best interests at heart and know what they are doing.
 The aim of every cupping session regardless of what your ailments are is to help alleviate your stress, release stagnant fluids located in the area and of course promote the flow of fresh blood and nutrients to the cupped area, thereby ensuring that any semblance of pain is can be reduced.